latest nhpb_banner 1__compressed

 Emergency rent help and eviction prevention - More non-profits and agencies offer housing assistance in Tulsa.
 There may be no interest loans or government grants for paying a portion of back rent, mediation and counseling with landlords, and other support.
 Find additional ways to get rent help in Tulsa.

-In addition to the Tulsa Salvation Army branch (contact information is above) another organization is Sand Springs Community Services (phone 918-245-5183).
+Sand Springs Community Services is based at 114 W 4th St, Sand Springs, OK 74063.
+Phone 918-245-5183.
 They have as their main goal the mission of providing temporary assistance to people facing a crisis.
-Eligible applicants can get immediate help to deal with their crisis.
-People can get assistance for paying their rent and housing expenses, utility bills, free food, services, access to other non-profit resources, education and referrals to Oklahoma and federal government assistance programs.
+Eligible applicants can get immediate help to deal with their financial hardship.
+People can get assistance for paying their rent and housing expenses, utility bills, free food, as well as access to other non-profit resources.
+There are also education supplies, free internet access or Chrome books and referrals to Oklahoma and federal government assistance programs.

 Another agency that administers programs is the Wagoner Area Neighbors.
 They provide emergency financial assistance for bills, food, clothing, and information on other Tulsa charities and non-profit organizations.
 Call them at 918-485-2309.
-Find additional information on community action agencies.
+The charity is at 100 NE 8th St, Wagoner, OK 74467.

 State of Oklahoma Volunteers of America (VOA) – Low income apartments and housing is available, with a focus on the elderly, disabled, and formerly homeless in Tulsa County.
 Other services, such as support with bill paying and residential care for the disabled, is also administered.
 Families facing eviction may also receive referrals to emergency grant programs.
 More on Volunteers of America Oklahoma.

-Glenpool Outreach Center – Only people in the Glenpool community may apply for limited amounts of utility bill assistance.
+Glenpool Outreach Center – Only people in the Glenpool community may apply for limited amounts of utility bill assistance, including for water costs.
 Get information on clothing closets and food pantries too.
 The location is Landing Community Church, and address is 596 W 141, Glenpool, Oklahoma 74033, telephone (918) 321-2300

 John 3:16 Mission – Funds will be paid directly to your utility company.
-May also have free food, meals, shelter, and spiritual guidance and direction.
+May also have free food, meals, shelter, and spiritual guidance and direction. they also have free clothes, baskets of groceries and holiday meals.
 Low income of all backgrounds can apply for help.
 Main address is 2027 N Cincinnati, Tulsa, Oklahoma 74106.
 Call 918-587-1186

-Harvest House – Up to $50 may be paid for utility assistance toward a disconnect or a cut off notice.
-Can only apply for utility bill assistance once every 4 months.
-Other emergency programs offered in Tulsa are for food assistance, clothing assistance, and infant services.
+Harvest House – Up to $50 may be paid for utility assistance toward a disconnect or a cut off notice, whether for light, gas or electricity. an only apply for utility bill assistance once every 4 months.
+Other emergency programs offered in Tulsa are for food assistance, clothing vouchers, and infant services.
 The address is 1439 E. 71st Tulsa Oklahoma 74136.
 Call 918-884-7667 on Mondays after 5pm.

 Broken Arrow Neighbors offers several resources and programs.
 These include emergency rent, utility bill and prescription vouchers.
 Some so called basic needs such as clothing, back to school supplies, food, WIC applications, and information on local job training in Tulsa County may be available as well.
 Call (800) 648-2302 or (918) 251-7781

 National Multiple Sclerosis Society will only help income qualified candidates that have MS. Emergency financial aid (one time only) can be offered for rent, energy bills, or a mortgage.
 Or get information on medications and health care programs for MS patients.
+They help people on Medicaid or that have no health insurance as well.
 Address is 4606 East 67th Street Building Tulsa, Oklahoma 74136.
 Call (918) 488-0882 or (800) 344-4867.

 Personal and emergency loans - When there is no other access to funds, cash from Tulsa County lenders may be accessed.
 Borrowers can turn to financing and credit companies, payday or car title loans, and other options.
 Read more on Tulsa emergency loans to help pay bills.